La Petite Maison

 Bedroom 1: cast-iron double bed, built-in cupboard, drawers, rocking chair.

 Bedroom 2: twin beds (together make superking), built-in cupboard, chair, valet, drawers.
 Cot available on request.
 Bathroom with bath/shower over, wc, sink, shelves, radiator.
 Gas cooker with oven and 3 ring burner, fridge, microwave, washing machine, toaster, sandwich maker, electric hand whisk, kettle and coffee machine, ample cutlery, pots, pans, crockery and glasses, iron ironing board, hoover.
-Matching sofas, sideboard, lamps, Sky TV (freeview English channels), DVD, CD player, various board/ball games, DVDs and internet access.
+Matching sofas, sideboard, lamps, French TV, DVD, CD player, various board/ball games, DVDs and internet access.
 Jotul woodburning stove.
 Cosy yet spacious.
 Quiet reading space with armchair, occasional table, table lamp, bookshelves with good stock of books; CDs available to borrow on request at no charge.
 Desk and chair with wireless internet access (bring your own pc).
 Outside, large sunny south-facing, private terrace with dining table, 4 chairs, bbq, loungers, cushions and huge brolly.

 Ideally located in the heart of Cathar region, surrounded by imposing castles such as Montségur, Puivert, Queribus, Peyrepertuse, Puilaurens and Lastours - all spectacular, poignant - set in the most breathtakingly beautiful rolling countryside.